 Change the third paragraph of 7.2.2.1 as follows:

 A QoS STA always uses QoS data frames for data transmissions to other QoS STAs.
 A QoS STA uses frames with the QoS subfield of the Subtype field set to 0 for data transmissions to non-QoS STAs.
 A non-QoS STA always uses frames with the QoS subfield of the Subtype field set to 0 for data transmissions to other STAs.
-All STAs use frames with the QoS subfield of the Subtype field set to 0 for non-concealed MRG broadcast data frames unless a transmitting STA knows that all STAs in a BSS have QoS capability, in which case the transmitting STAs use QoS data frames.
-All STAs use frames with the QoS subfield of the Subtype field set to 0 for non-concealed MRG multicast data frames unless it is known to the transmitter that all STAs in the BSS that are members of the multicast group have QoS capability, in which case STAs use QoS data frames.
-APs use frames with the QoS subfield of the Subtype field set to 1 for concealed MRG frames.
+All STAs use frames with the QoS subfield of the Subtype field set to 0 for non-concealed GCR (#686) broadcast data frames unless a transmitting STA knows that all STAs in a BSS have QoS capability, in which case the transmitting STAs use QoS data frames.
+All STAs use frames with the QoS subfield of the Subtype field set to 0 for non-concealed GCR (#686) multicast data frames unless it is known to the transmitter that all STAs in the BSS that are members of the multicast group have QoS capability, in which case STAs use QoS data frames.
+APs use frames with the QoS subfield of the Subtype field set to 1 for concealed GCR (#686) frames as described in 11.22.15.2(#695).

 7.3 Management frame body components